Matt A. Barreto

-Matthew Alejandro Barreto (born June 6, 1976) is a political scientist. and co-founder of the national polling and research firm Barreto Segura Partners Research.
+Matthew Alejandro Barreto, Ph.D. is a political scientist, author, and co-founder of the national polling and research firm Barreto Segura Partners Research (BSP Research).

-Barreto is Professor of Political Science and Chicana/o Studies at the University of California, Los Angeles and a leading expert on Latino political behavior and public opinion.
-Before moving to UCLA he taught at the University of Washington.
-In 2020 he was lead Latino pollster for the Biden Presidential campaign and in 2021 was named senior advisor to the Biden White House-aligned group Building Back Together.
-He has prepared expert reports and expert testimony in several lawsuits challenging voter identification laws in Wisconsin, Pennsylvania, Texas, North Carolina, and North Dakota and is considered a leading expert on the impact of voter identification laws.
-In 2007 Barreto co-founded the polling firm Latino Decisions with Dr. Gary Segura, as a political consulting firm specializing in Latino voter behavior.
-In 2021 Barreto and Segura left Latino Decisions to form a new Latino-owned political consulting firm, Barreto Segura Partners.
-In 2015 Barreto was hired by the Hillary Clinton presidential campaign to manage Latino polling and focus group research.
-His 2013 book Change They Can't Believe In: The Tea Party and Reactionary Politics in America (co-authored with Dr. Christopher Parker) won an American Political Science Association Best Book Award, and his 2014 book Latino America: How America's Most Dynamic Population is Poised to Transform the Politics of the Nation was reviewed by the Wall Street Journal, Washington Post and Publishers Weekly, and was featured in interviews on MSNBC, PBS, C-SPAN, NPR, and Univision.
+Barreto is currently Professor of Political Science and Chicana/o Studies at the University of California, Los Angeles where his teaching and research focuses on Latino political behavior and public opinion.
+In 2024 Barreto was a pollster and advisor to the Harris-Walz presidential campaign according to the New York Times and NBC News, focusing on Hispanic and Latino voters.
+In 2020 he was a pollster for the Biden Presidential campaign and in 2021 was named senior advisor to the Biden White House-aligned group Building Back Together.

+In 2007 Barreto co-founded the polling firm Latino Decisions with Dr. Gary Segura and Pacific Market Research, as a political consulting firm specializing in Latino voter behavior.
+In 2021 Barreto and Segura left Latino Decisions to form a new Latino-owned political consulting firm, Barreto Segura Research Partners (BSP Research, LLC).

+As an academic researcher, Barreto has prepared independent reports and given testimony in several lawsuits challenging voter identification laws in Wisconsin, Pennsylvania, Texas, North Carolina, and North Dakota and his research has been cited by State and Federal courts in striking down voter identification laws.
+His 2013 scholarly book, Change They Can't Believe In: The Tea Party and Reactionary Politics in America, co-authored with Dr. Christopher Parker won an American Political Science Association Best Book Award, and his 2014 book Latino America: How America's Most Dynamic Population is Poised to Transform the Politics of the Nation was reviewed by the Wall Street Journal, Washington Post and Publishers Weekly, and was featured in interviews on MSNBC, PBS, C-SPAN, NPR, and Univision.

-Biography
+Early life

-Barreto was born in San Juan, Puerto Rico and raised in Topeka, Kansas.
-According to his book Latino America, Barreto is Hispanic-American of Peruvian heritage.
-Barreto received a bachelor's degree in Political Science from Eastern New Mexico University in 1998, and earned a Ph.D. in Political Science from the University of California, Irvine in 2005.
+Barreto was born in San Juan, Puerto Rico and raised in Kansas City, Missouri and Topeka, Kansas.
+According to the book Latino America (Public Affairs Press), Barreto is Hispanic-American of Peruvian heritage.
+Barreto received a bachelor's degree in Political Science from Eastern New Mexico University in 1998 and earned a Ph.D. in Political Science from the University of California, Irvine in 2005.

+Barreto started his career in research and polling at the Tomas Rivera Policy Institute at the Claremont Colleges in 1999 where he implemented public opinion surveys of Hispanic voters and co-authored reports on Latino political behavior in the 2000 Presidential election.
+During his time at the Tomas Rivera Policy Institute he co-authored (with Dr. Nathan Woods) one of the first-ever statistical analyses of the California voter file merged against the U.S. Census Spanish Surname index, in the publication "Voting Patterns and the Dramatic Growth of the Latino Electorate in Los Angeles County, 1994-1998."
+Barreto, Segura and Woods eventually published a detailed statistical analysis of their voter file research in The American Political Science Journal.